For a compiled plan of subdivision to be acceptable, it:

-- must be shown to be reliable by survey plans on public record
+- must be based on reliable survey plans on public record

-- define all boundaries by bearings and distances disclosed in the base survey plan
+- must define all boundaries by bearings and distances disclosed in the base survey plan

-- be endorsed with a completed subdivision certificate, and
+- must be endorsed with a completed subdivision certificate, and

 - must adopt a previously surveyed boundary shown on a registered deposited plan.

 NOTE: If your plan complies with the above requirements, then prior approval from the Plan and Title Advisor is not required and reference '20M (Comp)' should be shown next to the Surveyor's Reference on the Administration Sheet and deposited plan.

 NOTE: Examples of acceptable compiled subdivision plans are as follows: DP1268737, DP1260942 and DP1270346.

 NOTE: Calculated subdivisional lines are not accetable (see Diagrams 1 and 2 below for an example of where a compiled subdivision was unacceptable)